 You adopted a puppy and took a whole week off to make sure he’s settled into his new home.
 Then, after your first day back to work, you find a note on your apartment door: “Your dog has been barking all day.
 Please make it stop.”

 At this point, you might assume your dog has separation anxiety and your life is about to be turned upside down.
 True separation anxiety can be a difficult issue to deal with, but the good news is that many people who think their dogs have separation anxiety are mistaken.
 In this case, it’s good to be wrong!
 What looks like SA may actually be temporary stress when a dog comes to a new home, a surplus of doggie energy that is not being sufficiently burned, or plain old boredom while home alone.
-Read the rest of the article, including ways to determine if your dog really has SA, here on petguide.com or by clicking "Read More" if you don't see the rest of the text below.
+Click "Read More" if you don't see the rest of the text below.

 0 Comments